RobyFerro/go-web/readme.md

 sudo chmod -R +w <project_directory>
 ````

+If you're using VSCode you can install [Go-Web extension](https://marketplace.visualstudio.com/items?itemName=Roberto.go-web) to create a new project.
 ## Configuration
 Copy config.yml.example to new file named config.yml.
 You can customize your app by editing this file.
 If you need to add some extra configuration you've to update "Conf" structure in "configuration" package.